A Comprehensive Survey on Deep Graph Representation Learning: Graph Self-supervised Learning

 Given graph $\mathcal{G}=(A,X)$, the topologically augmentation methods usually modify the adjacency matrix $A$, which can be formulated as:

 where $\mathscr{T}_A(\cdot)$ is the transform function of adjacency matrix.
-Topology augmentation methods has many variants, in which the most popular one is edge modification, given by $\mathscr{T}_A(A) = P\circ A + Q\circ(1-A)$. $P$ and $Q$ are two matrix representing edge dropping and adding respectively.
-Another method, graph diffusion, connect nodes with their k-hop neighhors with specific weight, defined as: $\mathscr{T}_A(A)=\sum^\infty_{k=0}\alpha_k T^k$. where $\alpha$ and $T$ are coefficient and transition matrix.
+Topology augmentation methods have many variants, in which the most popular one is edge modification, given by $\mathscr{T}_A(A) = P\circ A + Q\circ(1-A)$. $P$ and $Q$ are two matrices representing edge dropping and adding respectively.
+Another method, graph diffusion, connect nodes with their k-hop neighbors with specific weight, defined as: $\mathscr{T}_A(A)=\sum^\infty_{k=0}\alpha_k T^k$. where $\alpha$ and $T$ are coefficient and transition matrix.
 Graph diffusion method can integrate broad topological information with local structure.

-In the other hand, the representative augmentation modify the node representation directly, which can be formulated as:
+On the other hand, the representative augmentation modifies the node representation directly, which can be formulated as:

 usually $\mathscr{T}_X(\cdot)$ can be a simple masking operater, a.k.a. $\mathscr{T}_X(X) = M \circ X$ and $M\in \{0,1\}^{N\times D}$.
-Based on such mask strategy, some method propose ways to improve performance.
-GCA~\cite{zhu2021graph} preserves critical nodes while giving less significant nodes a larger masking probability, where significance is determined by node centrality.
+Based on such mask strategy, some methods propose ways to improve performance.
+GCA~\citep{zhu2021graph} preserves critical nodes while giving less significant nodes a larger masking probability, where significance is determined by node centrality.

-As introduced before, the paradigm of augmentation has been prove to be effective in contrastive learning view generation.
+As introduced before, the paradigm of augmentation has been proven to be effective in contrastive learning view generation.
 However, given the variety of graph data, it is challenging to maintain semantics properly during augmentations.
-In order to preserve valuable nature in specific graph dataset, There are currently three mainly-used methods: picking by trial-and-errors, trying laborious search or seeking domain-specific information as guidance~\cite{luo2022clear, ju2023unsupervised}.
-It is clear that such complicated augmentation methods constrain the effectiveness and widespread application of graph contrastive learning.
-So many newest works question the necessity of augmentation and seek other contrastive views generation methods.
+To preserve the valuable nature of specific graph datasets, There are currently three mainly used methods: picking by trial-and-errors, trying laborious search, or seeking domain-specific information as guidance~\citep{luo2022clear, ju2023unsupervised,luo2023self}.
+Such complicated augmentation methods constrain the effectiveness and widespread application of graph contrastive learning.
+So many newest works question the necessity of augmentation and seek other contrastive view generation methods.